paritytech/asset-transfer-api/README.md

 #### Local Transactions

 Sending an Asset locally on a System Parachain is easy.
 In order to create a transaction, ensure the `destChainId` is the same as the ID of the System Parachain itself.
 Note, the only System parachains that are supported are `Statemine`, `Statemint`, `Westmint` and as a side affect the only `destChainId` that is supported is `1000`.
 In addition to that, ensure the length of the `assetId's` array and `amounts` array are 1.
 As sending assets will only accept one asset at a time.
+Keep in mind `transfer`, and `transferKeepAlive` are the only supported calls.

 An example would look like:
 ```typescript